 Before the conversion of the 20 Scattered Sites units and the 188 units at Adams Park can be completed, the GRHC is required to secure funding to undertake repairs identified as part of the RAD program application process.

-In April 2018 the GRHC submitted an application for $1,024,155 in federal Low-Income Housing Tax Credits; these credits will be sold to investors to fund $3.4 million in improvements, including:
+In October 2018 the GRHC will submit an application for $1,024,155 in federal Low-Income Housing Tax Credits; these credits will be sold to investors to fund $3.4 million in improvements, including: